This installation includes:

 If an update is not available, click the button above to download and replace your existing installation.

 Caution: Replacing your existing installation of Android Studio will remove any additional SDK packages you've installed, such as target platforms, system images, and sample apps.
-To preserve these, copy them from your current SDK directory under Android Studio to a temporary location before installing the update.
+To preserve these, copy them from your current SDK directory to a temporary location before installing the update.
 Then move them back once the update is complete.
 If you fail to copy these packages, then you can instead download them again through the Android SDK Manager.

 As you continue developing apps, you may need to install additional versions of Android for the emulator and other packages such as the Android Support Library.
 To install more packages, use the SDK Manager, which you can open from Android Studio by clicking SDK Manager in the toolbar.